tyler-bravin/HalfSwordSplitScreenMod/README.md

 ## Know issues and TODOs
+* When the mod is enabled, standard keyboard keybinds are unusable.
+Disable the mod if you want single player mode back.
 * The mod is not really compatible with Half Sword Trainer Mod.
-Expect even more crashes if you use both!
+They will work, but expect even more crashes if you use both!
 * NPCs will keep auto-spawning.
-* Player 2 has no HUD, and HUD of Player 1 fills the entire screen when Player 1 is damaged.
-* Death of Player 2 allows Player 1 to keep playing, but not vice versa.
 * Only some of the keybindings are available (no crouch, no target lock-on, etc.)
 * Inventory is bugged and cannot be shown.
 * The second player gets launched in the air on start.
 Simply restart to fix that.
-* You need a keyboard to restart or change settings.
+* You still need a keyboard to restart or change settings.
+* If you have issues with PS controllers, use DS4 (https://github.com/Ryochan7/DS4Windows) or similar software to emulate Xbox controllers.
+* If Steam Remote Play Together does not work for you, use https://github.com/m4dEngi/RemotePlayWhatever.
 * There will be crashes.
 You have been warned.

 ## FAQ